 It’s that time of year again: The Great American Beer Festival.
 This year the BMT crew didn’t buy tickets to attend, but we will be volunteering on the Brew Crew pouring beer all three days.
 We don’t find out until tonight what brewery we’ll be assigned to, but we aren’t worried.
 In our four previous years pouring for GABF we’ve never had a bad assignment or a lousy time.
 It’s the most fun you can have volunteering, and although we’ll be exhausted by the end of it, we love having the opportunity to be a part of this incredible event.

-To help you find some of the must-hit events, check out this article by the Westword, and this one by the Denver Post.
-There is so much happening, you have no reason not to get out and enjoy some of the beer fest-festivities.
+There is so much happening, you have no reason not to get out and enjoy some of the beer fest-festivities!

 Today we hope to get a few more festivities in before our first shift at GABF.
 Expect that we’ll be hanging around Freshcraft today for the Cigar City/New Belgium collaboration beer tapping.
 We may also pop over to Falling Rock, assuming we can get in the door.
 Tomorrow we have plans to get more Cigar City at Hops & Pie… and who knows what other fun events we’ll happen upon.